data-impact-lab/islr/examples_lab2-6/examples_lab2-6.md

 ### Original

-NOTE: Parts of the original appear to be deprecated, so I've commented those lines o out
+NOTE: Parts of the original appear to be deprecated (since `leaps::regsubsets()` appears to randomly add suffixes to many of the variables).
+I've commented those lines out, so we can still knit the file

 ``` r
 set.seed(1)